frictionlessdata/datapackage/source/revisioning-data.rst

   * object_id - a tuple forming a unique identifier for this object *within* the database
   * operation_type: delete | update | create | (move? copy?)
-  * data_type: full | diff | snapshot

-    * This relates to how changes are stored (copy-on-write versus diff etc) - see Appendix

   * representation: serialization of this change either as full dump of object (copy-on-write) or diff

 Doing Things
 ============